 - $50 co-payment for tier 3 medications

-To determine the co-payment tier associated with your medication, view the 2013 Optum Rx Advantage Prescription Drug List (PDF) and the 2014 Optum Rx Advantage Prescription Drug List (PDF).
+To determine the co-payment tier associated with your medication, view the 2014 Optum Rx Advantage Prescription Drug List (PDF).
 Read the document carefully, as pre-authorization and quantity limitations may apply.
 A notation of "SDP" indicates the Select Designated Pharmacy Program, a notation of "ST" indicates the Progressive Rx Program, and a notation of "DSN" indicates the Specialty Pharmacy Program.
-Effective November 1, 2013, additional medications and products will be covered at no cost to you.
+Additional medications and products are covered at no cost to you.

 Prescriptions for medications taken on an ongoing basis (such as those for high cholesterol or high blood pressure) can be filled through the Optum Rx Mail Order Delivery Program.
 This program allows you to purchase a three-month (90-day) prescription for twice the retail monthly co-payment amount noted above, enabling you to save money on your prescriptions.
 To begin mail order delivery, complete an Optum Rx Mail Order Form (PDF) and submit it to Optum with your prescription.